Google Business Profile can transform how you acquire customers online.

 ROI in 2023 = 47%

-Keep in mind this example does not account for other expenses, like your overhead or cost of goods sold (COGS).
+This example does not even account for other expenses, like your overhead or cost of goods sold (COGS).

 Moral of the story?

-Your costs aren't yielding close to the returns they used to.
+Your investment is not yielding the returns it used to.

 But many agencies and consultants would never tell you that.